neergaby95/klipper/docs/Config_Reference.md

 #interpolate: True
 #   If true, enable step interpolation (the driver will internally
 #   step at a rate of 256 micro-steps).
 This only works if microsteps
 #   is set to 16.
+Interpolation does introduce a small systemic
+#   positional deviation - see TMC_Drivers.md for details.
+The default
-The default is True.
+#   is True.
 run_current:
 #   The amount of current (in amps RMS) used by the driver during
 #   stepper movement.
 This parameter must be provided.